iterative/workshop-uncool-mlops/docs/4-deployment.md

 # Deployment

-Now that GitHub has access to our DVC Remote, we can automate the deploymend of our model.
+Now that GitHub has access to our DVC Remote, we can automate the deployment of our model.

 ![Deployment](./imgs/deployment.jpg)